blkluv/astropod/src/content/episode/post1.md

 season: 1
 episodeType: full
 ---
-This is an episode demo of Astropod coming soon.
+This is an episode demo of ATL5D ATLCAST coming soon.